-A CRISIL rating reflects CRISIL's current opinion on the likelihood of timely payment of the obligations under the rated instrument and does not constitute an audit of the rated entity by CRISIL.
-CRISIL ratings are based on information provided by the issuer or obtained by CRISIL from sources it considers reliable.
-CRISIL does not guarantee the completeness or accuracy of the information on which the rating is based.
-A CRISIL rating is not a recommendation to buy, sell, or hold the rated instrument; it does not comment on the market price or suitability for a particular investor.
-All CRISIL ratings are under surveillance.
-CRISIL or its associates may have other commercial transactions with the company/entity.
-Ratings are revised as and when circumstances so warrant.
-CRISIL is not responsible for any errors and especially states that it has no financial liability whatsoever to the subscribers / users / transmitters / distributors of this product.
-CRISIL Ratings rating criteria are available without charge to the public on the CRISIL web site, www.crisil.com.
-For the latest rating information on any instrument of any company rated by CRISIL, please contact Customer Service Helpdesk at 1800-267-1301.
+Disclaimer: A rating by CRISIL Ratings reflects CRISIL Ratings' current opinion on the likelihood of timely payment of the obligations under the rated instrument, and does not constitute an audit of the rated entity by CRISIL Ratings.
+Our ratings are based on information provided by the issuer or obtained by CRISIL Ratings from sources it considers reliable.
+CRISIL Ratings does not guarantee the completeness or accuracy of the information on which the rating is based.
+A rating by CRISIL Ratings is not a recommendation to buy / sell or hold the rated instrument; it does not comment on the market price or suitability for a particular investor.
+CRISIL Ratings has a practice of keeping all its ratings under surveillance and ratings are revised as and when circumstances so warrant.
+CRISIL Ratings is not responsible for any errors and especially states that it has no financial liability whatsoever to the subscribers / users / transmitters / distributors of its ratings.
+CRISIL Ratings' criteria are available without charge to the public on the web site, www.crisil.com.
+CRISIL Ratings or its associates may have other commercial transactions with the company/entity.
+For the latest rating information on any instrument of any company rated by CRISIL Ratings, please contact Customer Service Helpdesk at CRISILratingdesk@crisil.com or at 1800-267-1301.